NASA-AMMOS/aerie/docs/building.md

 Run `gradle dependencyUpdates` to view a report of the project dependencies that are have updates available or are up-to-date.

-## Working With Docker
+## Docker

-The docker-compse.yml in the Aerie root directory deploys Aerie locally.
+The docker-compose.yml in the Aerie root directory deploys Aerie locally.
 All but one of the docker images are pulled from the SNAPSHOT docker image repository containing the latest development from the Aerie project repositories.
 The `merlin` container is sourced by building the container anew using the build products output from the Gradle build process.
-This is evidenced by the `build:` directive in the `merlin` section in docker-compse.yml.
+This is evidenced by the `build:` directive in the `merlin` section in docker-compose.yml.

 ### Docker Compose Build